 Holder of the curious accolade as home to the world’s highest webcam, Kala Patthar is a minor peak on a jagged ridge above base camp.
 A couple of hours walk from base camp, along a gravel switchback trail, passing the base camp’s helipad, leads you to the summit.

 At the top, you’re greeted with a panoramic view of the world’s highest peaks.
-Looking towards the Khumbu Icefall from this vantage, you can sometimes pick out teams of climbers and their guides in climbing season, appearing almost impossibly small as they negotiate a way through to the foot of Everest.
+Looking toward the Khumbu Icefall from this vantage, you can sometimes pick out teams of climbers and their guides in climbing season, appearing almost impossibly small as they negotiate a way through to the foot of Everest.

 Best time to visit Everest Base Camp, Nepal

 October and November are good months to travel, as the usually clear skies afford spectacular views and the temperatures are comfortable for trekking.
 The weather in December to March can be unpleasantly cold, but you might benefit from quieter trekking routes.
 From March to early June you can see climbers staying at the camp, leaving before the monsoon rains arrive in late June.